phtamas/yii2-imageprocessor/doc/transformations.md

 #### $scaleTo
 How to interpret the given width and height.
 Applies only when both width and height are set.

-* (string) fit: Image will be resized proportionally to the largest size that fits the given width and height.
+* `(string) fit`: Image will be resized proportionally to the largest size that fits the given width and height.
-* (string) cover: Image will be resized proportionally to the smallest size that covers the given width and height
+* `(string) cover`: Image will be resized proportionally to the smallest size that covers the given width and height
-* null/omitted: Image will be stretched to the given with and height.
+* `null/omitted`: Image will be stretched to the given with and height.

 ```php
 // Fit